LATEST ARTICLE

 Identifies the Exact Problem:

-With focus on facts and logic, RCA removes any doubts and reveals the underlying problem RCA does not resolve.
+With a focus on facts and logic, RCA removes any doubts and reveals the underlying problem RCA does not resolve.

 Eliminates the Likelihood of Same Failure: Fixing the root cause helps to reduce the possibility of the same failure happening.